 - Use of image

-- Match tickets
+- Match and grand final tickets

 The Player Relations Department of the Players’ Association plays a key role in ensuring the rights secured at the bargaining table are not eroded away and that the obligations on players aren’t extended beyond what was agreed upon when the deal was negotiated back in 2006.
 Through close work with our Clubs, our Player Agents and other industry stakeholders, they ensure things like our time away from the club, injury entitlements and the ability to resolve workplace disputes are protected.